 Nutritious Grass Silage for Horses

 Horses are more often given hay or haylage feed, even though the type of feed is grass or forage.
-However, Grass silage for horses becomes an option when the horse breeder cannot dry the grass on time.
+However, grass silage for horses becomes an option when the horse breeder cannot dry the grass on time.
 This is because the drying process is an essential factor in making hay.
 Thus, the weather becomes a determining factor of hay quality.
 Therefore, silage can be used as an alternative to retaining valuable forage.
 The silage manufacturing process is based on the conversion of plant or grass sugars to lactic acid.
 The next question arises, what kind of silage is good for horses?

 Horses are raised to be ridden, so there is no need to produce milk or meat.
 Thus, horse fodder should not contain an excessive amount of energy but must have sufficient fiber.
 Therefore, silage for horses must have a high fermentation quality with a combination of excellent feed hygiene.